-The spread of the Covid-19 pandemic resulted in a significant impact on production and commercial activities in many countries, mainly as a consequence of the restrictions and containment measures adopted by local governments, including travel bans, quarantines and other public emergency measures.

-From a business perspective, the Group continued to experience some delays on the expected timing of certain studies.
-In this respect, the Group is working closely with the vendors to mitigate any potential disruption to the on-going or planned clinical trials as a result of the Covid-19 pandemic.
+Since it was first reported, the Covid-19 pandemic resulted in a significant impact on production, commercial activities and delays in getting access to authorities.
+Currently, the Covid-19 pandemic shows considerable signs of easing thanks to the measures implemented by local governments: nevertheless, the Group experienced some delays on the expected timing of certain studies.
+In this respect, the Group is working closely with the vendors to mitigate any potential disruption to the on-going or planned clinical trials.